How to Crochet the Mini Bean Stitch Step by Step

 At the time I thought I discovered this new stitch, but of course, crochet has been around longer than me and it was actually very similar to the mini bean stitch!

 Since the Pebbled Beanie is crocheted in the round, the mini bean stitch looks a little different.
 When you crochet in the round, you’re usually only looking at the front side of the stitches.
 So the modified mini bean stitch I used looks more uniform than the standard mini bean stitch.

 Another design that I crocheted the mini bean stitch in is the Pixie Spice Hat.
 This hat uses a combination of stitches and is crocheted in a rectangle.
 Then it’s seamed to create the pixie point.

-The Pebbled Crochet Beanie is a top down beanie pattern in all sizes from 3 months to adult.
+The Pebbled Crochet Beanie is a top down beanie pattern in different sizes from 3 months to adult.
 The texture is achieved with a modified version of the mini bean stitch.

 The crochet Pixie Hat is another hat pattern that features the mini bean stitch, among other crochet stitches.
 This free crochet pattern is available in size for baby to adult.

-I love this Spill the Beans Blanket from Cute as a Button Crochet and it features the mini bean stitch.
+I love this Spill the Beans Blanket from Cute as a Button Crochet.
+It’s a free pattern and it features the crochet bean stitch.

 - any weight yarn; pictured is Berroco Weekend Cotton in Seedling, a #4 medium worsted weight yarn.

-- compatible crochet hook for your yarn; picture is Furl Odyssey Ergonomic Crochet Hook in size 5mm (H)
+- compatible crochet hook for your yarn; picture is Furl Odyssey Ergonomic Crochet Hook in size 5 mm crochet hook (H)

 - Insert hook into the 3rd chain from your hook.